tyaSHEN/APmig/output/README.txt

-This is the final result from the model.
+This is the final result from the model used in our paper.

 Column names
 year: year